Ninjaa-aa/weather-app/readme.md

 - The project uses the free tier of OpenWeather API, which has a limit of 60 calls/minute.
 Please be mindful of this limitation when testing.
 - The chatbot is integrated using Dialogflow's `<df-messenger>` web component.
 Ensure you have the correct agent ID for it to function properly.
 - The project includes various filters for the weather data, accessible through the dropdown menu on the table page.
+- Geolocation functionality requires user permission and a secure context (HTTPS) to work properly.

 ## Contributing